WeetHet/PolynomialRings/README.md

 # Polynomial implementation in Scala

-- `ring.scala` -- ring and commutative ring typeclasses
+- `ring.scala` &mdash; ring and commutative ring typeclasses
-- `matrix.scala` -- matrix implementation
+- `matrix.scala` &mdash; matrix implementation
-- `polynomial.scala` -- polynomial implementation.
+- `polynomial.scala` &mdash; polynomial implementation.
 Polynomial coefficents should belong to a commutative ring.
   To evaluate a polynomial you have to give a mapping from variables to the evaluation type as well as a way to convert coefficients to the result type

 Run with `scala-cli run . -language:strictEquality`